 Funding a water and sanitation district in Northern Colorado is complicated business.
 Our region has experienced unprecedented growth in recent years and there’s no sign of slowing, largely due to the draw of our amenities, culture and breathtaking outdoor recreational opportunities.
 But we like to think our refreshing, delicious water has something to do with it, too.
-When it comes to creating a budget that funds operations for existing customers, but also plans for and accommodates new growth, the Districts take a careful and measured approach.
+When it comes to creating a budget that funds operations for existing customers, but also plans for and accommodates new growth, the District takes a careful and measured approach.

 The most common scenario for establishing a new tap in our District involves residential subdivision development—although anyone can technically buy a new water tap.
-When a new subdivision is being built, the FCLWD and SFCSD are part of the development process.
+When a new subdivision is being built, the FCLWD is part of the development process.
 We review plans before the development is built, review the onsite installation of pipes to ensure it’s up to code and regulation, and then work with the developer through the application process which concludes in a fee.
 There are many factors and approval steps that go into the process, including determining how much C-BT untreated water should be designated for each lot.
-We charge different scales and rates for residential, commercial, irrigation and multi-family units, which keeps the Districts efficient and our rates sensible.
+We charge different scales and rates for residential, commercial, irrigation and multi-family units, which keeps the District efficient and our rates sensible.

 What is the process for creating and approving new taps?